cs124/labs/Lab5_LargeLanguageModels.md

 ### The AI Policy Problem (~5 min)

+Fill in your lab answers (one per person) for this portion [here](https://docs.google.com/forms/d/e/1FAIpQLSeCJ0PuQIQU8gmQcUAuVsw72UnzIBpbVGCia24QQdqTCj6raQ/viewform?usp=publish-editor).
+This will also count as attendance!

 Before we dive in, let's take a quick pulse of the room.

 **Think about the classes you're taking this quarter:**